 The usage model of Agilo for trac is based on the Scrum framework for software development by Ken Schwaber, Jeff Sutherland and Mike Beedle.
-In order to use Agilo for Scrum in the way it is intended, please make sure you understand the Scrum framework and know the featured artifacts, ceremonies and roles.
+In order to use Agilo for trac in the way it is intended, please make sure you understand the Scrum framework and know the featured artifacts, ceremonies and roles.
 You might find also some aspects which are not defined or used in the theoretical Scrum approach.
 These are based on practical experiences and have proven to be effective and useful.
 These aspects are marked with our logo.

 At this point do not set the “milestone” property yet, just list the requirements and User Stories, starting from the requirements that from a Product Owner perspective are considered the most important ones.